imonteiroyh/EnsembleTechniquesECGClassification/README.md

 # Electrocardiogram Arrhythmia Classification using Ensemble Techniques

-Arrhythmia detection and classification study using ensemble techniques on Lobachevsky University Eletrocardiography Database.
+Arrhythmia detection and classification study using ensemble techniques on Lobachevsky University Electrocardiography Database.
 Study carried out for the Digital Signal Processing Laboratory Course in December 2022.

 # Access the files
 - Download the ZIP file in [Physionet](https://physionet.org/content/ludb/1.0.1/)